 DIRECTIVE HANDBOOK

-Handbook 5.7 provides guidance to the staff of NRC and Agreement States on the submission and review of requests for NRC technical assistance.
+Handbook 5.7 consists of NMSS Procedure SA-1001, “Technical Assistant to Agreement States.
+It provides guidance to the staff of NRC and Agreement States on the submission and review of requests for NRC technical assistance.
+SA-1001 is available at https://scp.nrc.gov/.

 ReferenceS